interceptproject/front-end/README.md

 - JavaScript, Angular 4

 ## Functionalies
-- Survey: in the form of a survey, the website takes information about the victim, which is necessary to identify organizations that are currently avaialble to provide help
+- **Survey** In the form of a survey, the website takes information about the victim, which is necessary to identify organizations that are currently avaialble to provide help